According to the UK Stewardship Code, we, as a business, follow these principles.

 The ESG team also hold their own meetings and calls with companies and these discussions focus primarily on corporate governance and ESG-related topics such as remuneration and Board independence.
 The investment analysts are encouraged to participate in these discussions so as to ensure that the investment and ESG teams give an integrated message to companies.

-As described under Principle 1, the Head of Corporate Finance resides behind a Chinese Wall and will normally be the first point of contact for any price sensitive information.
-Whilst the Head of Corporate Finance may provide feedback on the matter in question, subject to the timeframe of the relevant information it may be shared with the investment team for their review and decision.
-The existence of a Chinese Wall means that Fidelity is able to accept price sensitive information if a third party deems it necessary for us to do so and we encourage companies to consult with us at an early stage if they are contemplating major strategic or corporate initiatives.
+As described under Principle 1, the Corporate Finance team resides behind an information barrier and will normally be the first point of contact for any price sensitive information.
+Whilst the Corporate Finance team may provide feedback on the matter in question, subject to the timeframe of the relevant information it may be shared with the investment team for their review and decision.
+The existence of an information barrier means that Fidelity is able to accept price sensitive information if a third party deems it necessary for us to do so and we encourage companies to consult with us at an early stage if they are contemplating major strategic or corporate initiatives.
 Enquiries of this nature should be addressed to Trelawny Williams who can be reached at firstname.lastname@example.org or on (44) 207 961 4873.